reshape/preact-components/README.md

 )
 ```

 Ok so this works, but now we have some seriously non-DRY code.
 Now our markup has to be repeated both in our html for the initial static render, and in the client-side js for the client render.
-Luckily, reshape-preact-ssr has got your back.
-By default, it takes the initial html you used to render your preact element, parsed into a reshape AST and compressed as efficiently as possible, and gives it to your element as a prop called `_ssr`.
+Luckily, `reshape-preact-components` has got your back.
+By default, it takes the initial html you used to render your preact element, parsed into a reshape AST and compressed as efficiently as possible, and gives it to your element as a prop called `_state`.
 It also provides a helper that you can use to decompress and hydrate it into a vdom tree that can be directly rendered by preact.
 So let's take advantage of this in our code and completely cut out all repetition - starting with our component.

 What we'll do here is put our compressed initial state on a data attribute so that our client-side js can pick it up and hydrate: